jwcarr/eyekit/README.md

 Eyekit is a Python package for handling and visualizing eyetracking data, with a particular emphasis on the reading of sentences and multiline passages presented in a fixed-width font.
 Eyekit is licensed under the terms of the MIT License.

-Full documentation can be found at https://jwcarr.github.io/eyekit/ but the guide on this page is a good place to start.

 Installation
 ------------

-Eyekit is not currently listed in PyPI, but the latest version can be installed directly from this GitHub repo using `pip`:
+Eyekit is not currently listed in PyPI, but the latest version can be installed directly from the GitHub repo using `pip`:

 ```
 pip install https://github.com/jwcarr/eyekit/archive/master.tar.gz